-By Chef Heather Hartman
+By: Chef Heather Meyer

-1/2 cup walnuts
+- 1/2 cup walnuts

-4 garlic cloves, smashed
+- 4 garlic cloves, smashed

-Zest and juice of 1 lemon
+- Zest and juice of 1 lemon

-3/4 cup extra-virgin olive oil
+- 3/4 cup extra-virgin olive oil

 Preheat the oven to 350°.
 Put the walnuts in a pie plate and toast for about 8 minutes, or until golden and fragrant.
 Let cool completely.

 In a food processor, pulse the arugula leaves with the toasted walnuts and smashed garlic cloves until finely chopped.
-Add the shredded Manchego cheese, lemon zest and juice and pulse until combined.
+Add the cheese, lemon zest and juice and pulse until combined.
 With the machine on, add the olive oil in a steady stream and process to a smooth paste.
 Season the pesto with salt and pepper, transfer to a bowl and serve.

-Will last in fridge up to 2 days.
+Pesto will last in fridge up to 2 days.
 Cover with plastic wrap directly on pesto, and then cover tightly with a lid.